 Sautéed and Roasted Tomatoes and Green Beans Recipe

 A lovely combination of tomatoes, green beans, cilantro, thyme, and garlic, served with of course olive oil to sautée the ingredients and then roasted to enrich the flavors to produce a delicate and harmonious dish, this is a superb and deeply satisfying vegetable plate.
-It is also not at all hard to make since all that is really required is to sear the vegetables, and then to roast them for 30 minutes: the tomatoes don't have to be peeled, which is always such a difficult and time-consuming task.
-Thus, without much labor, this recipe which can be quite easily scaled up can provide for plenty of food for a large summer luncheon or to constitute a banquet of food for an entire family.
-Such is the genius of tomatoes, such a flexible and wonderfully tasty vegetable.
+It is also not at all hard to make since all that is really required is to sear the vegetables, and then to roast them for 30 minutes.
+The tomatoes don't have to be peeled, which is always such a difficult and time-consuming task.
+Thus, without much labor, this recipe, which can be quite easily scaled up, can provide for plenty of food for a large summer luncheon or to constitute a banquet of food for an entire family.
+Such is the genius of tomatoes, they are such a flexible and wonderfully tasty vegetable.

 - 1/3 cup olive oil

 - 6 medium-sized tomatoes, stem removed and halved